Eiara/terraform_lambda_zip/README.md

-# Python-Lambda
+# Terraform-Lambda-Zip

-This is a Terraform module implements the necessary moving parts to take a path that contains a Python project and a `requirements.txt` file, and will compile that path into a zip payload for deployment to AWS Lambda.
+This is a Terraform module implements the necessary moving parts to take a path that contains a Python or Node project and into a `.zip` payload for deployment to AWS Lambda.

 It _requires_ that you have the following packages installed: